-The Honors Scholars seminar series continues with an examination of the romantic period of the early $19 \, \text{th}$ century and extends into more recent theories and discourse revolving around self and society, including social and cultural developments through the $19 \, \text{th}$ and $20 \, \text{th}$ centuries through contemporary literature and science.
+The Honors Scholars seminar series continues with an examination of the romantic period of the early 19th century and extends into more recent theories and discourse revolving around self and society, including social and cultural developments through the 19th and 20th centuries through contemporary literature and science.
+Spring semester of Senior year.

-HNR 495 Honors Thesis Seminar
+HNR 495 Honors Thesis Seminar 1 Cr

-A seminar, taken spring semester of the Junior year, in which students hone their research and critical thinking skills while addressing common problems with thesis-writing; share their work-in-progress; and explore the interdisciplinary implications of their thesis.
-Spring Semester, junior status.
+A seminar, taken spring semester of the Junior year, in which students hone their research and critical thinking skills while addressing common problems with thesis-writing; share their workin-progress; and explore the interdisciplinary implications of their thesis.
+Spring Semester of Junior year..